yiisoft/db-migration/docs/en/usage-with-yii-console.md

 Now the `MigrationService::class` uses the `View` of the application that is already registered in `yiisoft/view`.

-Execute `composer du` in console config its rebuild.
+Execute `composer du` in console to rebuild the configuration.

 Now we have the `yiisoft/yii-db-migration` package configured and it can be called in the console.

-View the list of available commands execute in console: `./yii list`
+View the list of available commands with `./yii list`:

 ```shell
 ./yii list